 Clothing manufacturers should tell you if the garment is going to bleed.
 After all, they are the ones that know how the fabric was dyed.
-Most don't tell us outright because who wants to buy something that bleeds.
+Most don't tell you outright because who wants to buy something that bleeds?
 But there are hints.

 It's even more important to heed the warnings when you have a stain to remove.
 The chemicals in stain removers are more potent than the detergents used in washing that are diluted in the washer.
-Obviously, bleaches like chlorine bleach and hydrogen peroxide will remove color.
+Obviously, bleaches such as chlorine bleach and hydrogen peroxide will remove color.
 But, other chemicals will remove color as well.
 That's why you have to test for colorfastness.

 Do the Colorfastness Test

 One easy way to test if a fabric is colorfast is to dampen a clean, white cloth.
 Rub the wet cloth on an interior seam or hem of a colored garment.
 If any color comes off onto the white cloth, then the item is not colorfast and the dye will run when the garment is washed.

-For a more thorough test for specific detergents and laundry products:
+For a more thorough test for specific detergents and laundry products, use the following tips:

 1. Mix one teaspoon of the laundry product (detergent, stain remover, chlorine bleach, or oxygen bleach) with 1/2 cup of warm water.
 Stir well to mix and be sure that any powdered formulas are completely dissolved.

 2. Turn to an interior seam or hem.
 If you are concerned that the solution will bleed through to the right side of the fabric, place a dry, white cotton cloth under the test area.

 3. Dip a cotton swab in the solution and dab it onto the test area.

 4. Blot the area with a white paper towel.
 If the color comes off onto the white paper towel, the fabric will bleed dye.
-If the color of the test area has changed or become lighter the dye will bleed.
+If the color of the test area has changed or become lighter, the dye will bleed.

 5. If you have a garment with different colors (strips, color-blocks, or graphic print), test each colored area separately.